Samsung executives grilled over influence-peddling scandal

 The probe team is investigating whether the presidential office Cheong Wa Dae pressured the state fund to support the merger in return for favors Samsung had given to Park's friend, who is standing trial over a string of corruption charges.

-"The two were called in to bear witness to the case but their statuses could change to that of suspect in the course of the interrogation," an official at the investigation team said.
-(Yonhap)
+"The two were called in to bear witness to the case, but their statuses could change to that of suspect in the course of the interrogation," an official on the investigation team said.

+On the same day, the probe team summoned Choi Soon-sil, but she declined to appear, saying she needs to prepare for her own trial slated for Wednesday and President Park's impeachment hearing Tuesday.

+The Constitutional Court reviewing Park's impeachment designated Choi as a witness to appear at the court Tuesday.